Learn All About Relocation to Homer, Alaska

 Feed Mind, Body, and Soul

 The weather in Homer is mild compared to the interior of Alaska.
-Due to the maritime climate Homer is cool in the summer and not too cold in the winter!
-The average high in winter is 29 degrees F and the low is 17 degrees F. You can expect the perfect summer weather – highs in the 60’s and lows in the 40’s.
+Due to the maritime climate Homer is moderate in the summer and not too cold in the winter!
+The average high in winter is 29 degrees F and the low is 17 degrees F. You can expect the perfect summer weather – highs in the 60’s or low 70’s and lows in the 40’s.
 Average annual snowfall is 58 inches.
 The Driftwood Inn is situated in “Old Town” near Bishop’s Beach off the Sterling Highway.
 It is conveniently located within walking distance to the visitor’s center, shopping, and dining.
 The inn is a great place to make your home until you find something permanent.
 The Driftwood Inn is well known for its cozy family atmosphere and friendly service.
 Our rooms are clean, bright and comfortable.

 Long term rates are just a phone call a way!
 Give us a call and speak to a “real” person, and one of our friendly staff will be more than happy to assist you in finding accommodations.
 Ask about our long-term winter rates while you shop for your new home.
 We look forward to meeting you!